AlphaX-IBS/smart-raffle/README.md

 Scope: be able to publish a raffle and draw only one ticket in a meetup.
 The winner will have to be present otherwise another ticket will be drawn.

 ##### Web App
-- By a ticket by just registering an email address (no duplicates)
+- Buy a ticket by just registering an email address (no duplicates)
 - Only Raffle administrator
   - List the sold tickets owners
   - Draw a ticket